 We file income tax returns in the U.S. federal jurisdiction, and various U.S. state and foreign jurisdictions.
 The statute of limitations is open for years that generated state net operating loss carryforwards and after 2009 for state jurisdictions.
 Additionally, we have foreign net operating losses that have an indefinite life.
 Generally, we are no longer subject to non-U.S. income tax examinations by tax authorities for tax years prior to 2009.
 We are no longer subject to examination by U.S federal income tax authorities for tax years prior to 2012.
-We are currently under examination by U.S federal income tax authorities for tax years prior to 2012.
-We are currently under examination by U.S federal income tax authorities for tax years prior to 2012.
+We are currently under examination by U.S federal income tax authorities for tax years 2014, 2013 and 2012.